How to write your personal statement like a boss

 - Creating: make a short film, start a podcast, or put on an event at school.

-Don’t forget to record your thoughts on everything you explore using the Activities tool so you don’t forget what you learnt or found interesting!
-Your thoughts on what you read or did are key to your examples and will demonstrate both your independence and the love of your subject at the same time!
-Make sure you are honest about what you have read, researched, or taken part in: your admissions team will be able to verify a lot of what you have written through the reference from your teachers, so it will be clear if things don’t quite match up.
-And, if you are invited to an interview, it is more than likely that you will be asked about your independent reading and will be blatantly obvious if you have stretched the truth!
+Be honest about what you’ve read, researched, or taken part in: your admissions team will be able to verify a lot of what you’ve written through the reference from your teachers, so it’ll be clear if things don’t quite match up.
+And, if you are invited to an interview, you’ll probably be asked about your independent reading, and it’ll be blatantly obvious if you’ve stretched the truth!

 Examples:

 Try: I greatly enjoyed reading ‘Money: A Suicide Note’ by Martin Amis as part of my English coursework.
-I was particularly interested by Amis’ use of the excess-driven protagonist John Self to explore the darker side of individualism.
-After I handed in my coursework, I was eager to explore contrasting presentations of consumerism further in Amis’ work, as well as that of other contemporary authors, such as Chuck Palahniuk and Bret Easton Ellis.
-I read X which contrasted with my thoughts on Amis’ work as...
+I was particularly interested by Amis’ use of the excess-driven protagonist, John Self, to explore the darker side of individualism.
+After I handed in my coursework, I explored contrasting presentations of consumerism in Amis’ other work, and in the work of other contemporary authors, such as Chuck Palahniuk and Bret Easton Ellis.
+I read X, which presented consumerism as…

-This convincingly evidences the applicant’s love for their subject by highlighting a specific interest- in this case, the presentation of consumerism in contemporary literature.
-It also shows that the candidate has thought about how their example (Money: A Suicide Note) connects with other key themes in their subject, and how this has sparked in interest in other novels and authors.
-The candidate is also comparing their in class studies with their wider reading, demonstrating a natural curiosity in the subject.
+This convincingly evidences the applicant’s love for their subject by highlighting a specific interest – in this case, the presentation of consumerism in contemporary literature.
+It also shows that the candidate has thought about how their example (‘Money: A Suicide Note’) connects with other key themes in their subject, and how this has sparked an in interest in other novels and authors.
+The candidate is also comparing their in-class studies with their wider reading, demonstrating a natural curiosity in the subject.

 Examples: